Gold edges higher as investors await Powell's testimony

 Non-yielding bullion's appeal tends to shine in a lower interest rate environment.

-Meanwhile, a Federal Reserve Bank of New York report said the path U.S. inflation is expected to follow over coming years generally softened in June, amid retreating projections of price increases for a wide array of consumer goods and services.
+Softer inflation readings could see gold prices test the resistance level of $2,410 in the short term, Wong said.

-Market participants were also awaiting June consumer (CPI) and producer (PPI) price indexes data scheduled to be released on Thursday and Friday, respectively.
+The market was also awaiting June consumer and producer price indexes data scheduled to be released later this week.

-Softer inflation readings could see gold prices test the minor congestion resistance level of $2,410 in the short term, Wong said.
+Physical gold demand likely softened in the second quarter but it should rebound into year-end, analysts at Citi said.